 Theatre lends itself to many different and often innovative, forward-thinking teaching strategies.
 In my time working on my Master's Degree in Applied Theatre, I explored the use of drama outside traditional drama settings, focusing mainly on the use of drama in schools.
-My current program, the Penn Residency Masters in Teaching at the University of Pennsylvania, focuses on pedagogy and educational psychology, which has spurred my desire to better understand how my students learn.
+My second program, the Penn Residency Masters in Teaching at the University of Pennsylvania (now the Independent School Teaching Residency), focused on pedagogy and educational psychology, which spurred my desire to better understand how my students learn.
 Based on these experiences, I have developed a teaching philosophy that focuses on the integration of drama into the curriculum, the value of drama as its own subject, and encouraging students to become intrinsically motivated through autonomy, mastery, and purpose.

 Theatre as a Tool